CoderDojo-Content/Intermediate-Wearables/en/in-the-loop.md

             lightAll();
         }
     ```
-    * the last line **calls** the function you made.
+    The last line **calls** the function you made.
 That means it tells the function to run.

 3. Verify and upload your sketch to the Flora.
 Did all the pixels light up blue?
  * You might have figured out that the first number in the line `strip.setPixelColor(0, strip.Color(0, 0, 255));` decides which pixel to light up.
 Have you noticed that the first pixel is zero instead of one?
 So if you have eight pixels the last one is number `7`.